Updated on 06/08/2023

 Many factors could cause the Mac question mark folder issue.
 All these factors can be categorized into software-related and hardware-related.
 Depending on what causes the Mac question mark folder issue, the corresponding solution varies from easy to hard.
 Usually, software-related issues are easy to fix.
 The hardware-related issues require some equipment and(or) spare parts.

-The Mac question mark folder error could be caused by many factors.
-All these factors can be categorized into software and hardware issues.
-In this guide we will discuss all the factors and provide comprehensive software and hardware solutions to solve the flashing folder with question mark problems.
+In this guide, we will discuss all the factors and provide comprehensive solutions to solve the folder with question mark mac not startup problems.

-1. Choose System Prefereeces from the Apple Menu and select Startup Disk.
+1. Choose System Preferences from the Apple Menu and select Startup Disk.

 2. Click the lock icon at the bottom and provide your password to unlock the windows.